 The basic definition of sales acceleration technology is that it’s a collection of tools to help determine and connect with prospects and speed up the sales process.
 Ultimately what sales acceleration is looking to do is shorten the sales cycle while increasing customer engagement.

-Sales acceleration technology includes tools that automate certain aspects of the sales process and provide analytics and data so that reps can increase their productivity and therefore increase the revenue they bring into the company.
+Sales acceleration technology includes tools that automate certain aspects of the sales process.
+They also provide data so that reps can increase their productivity, increasing the revenue they bring into the company.

 Does CRM count?

-But having this information on hand isn’t always enough, it’s about what you do with this information that matters the most.
+Having this information on hand isn’t always enough.
+It’s what you do with this information that matters the most.
 And that’s where sales acceleration becomes key.

 Faster Response = More Qualified Leads = More Sales

 A study by LeadResponseManagement.org and Dr. James Oldroyd shows that contacting a web lead within the first 5 minutes of them showing interest is 100 times more likely to qualify the lead than if you wait 90 minutes.
 This kind of statistic goes to show just how important fast response times are.